ubiquity-os/ubiquity-os-simulant/README.md

 ```

 ###### At this stage, your plugin will fire on your defined events with the required settings passed in from the kernel.
 You can now start writing your plugin's logic.

-6. Start building your plugin by adding your logic to the [plugin.ts](./src/index.ts) file.

 ## Testing a plugin